MobaHinted/client/readme.md

     - [ ] Arena
         - [ ] Duo winrates
         - [ ] Solo winrates
-        - [ ] Highlighting of champpions from your pool
+      - [ ] Highlighting of champions from your pool
     - [ ] URF
         - [ ] Winrates with highlighting from your pool
 - [ ] Post-Game Breakdown
     - [ ] Drill down into this: gold graph, baron kills, tower kills, etc
-- [ ] Teammate Performance (like op.gg has, telling you your win-rate with specific friends)
+- [ ] Performance with Friends\
+  (like op.gg has, telling you your win-rate with specific friends)
     - [ ] Drill down into this: show your best champion with them, etc
 - [ ] Match History with friend
 - [ ] Champion Pool Tracking (graph your WR changes per-champ over chunks of time)